-While using the seasonal flowers, you won’t have to bear any transportation costs, and your blooms will be fresh.
-The best advice would be to go for the all-season flowers, like Cassandra, rose, and lantana.
+While using seasonal flowers, you won’t have to bear any transportation costs, and your blooms will be fresh.
+The best advice would be to go for all-season flowers, like Cassandra, rose, and lantana.
 These flowers bloom all year, are easy on the pocket, and stay fresh.

 - Add Creativity:

-Never feel ashamed of being creative.
-It’s your wedding, the official day where nobody can say no to you.
-Do what your heart desires, do what you like.
 Don’t limit yourself to the typical glass centerpieces.
 Be creative and go for bird cages, vintage brass candle holders, mason jars wrapped in metallic ribbons, etc. Anything which would make your reception look beautiful, do that.

 If you feel like you need more flowers, add faux flowers with real ones and use greenery to make them real.
 Nobody will know; everybody will praise you for your creativity.

-- Don’t Select A Wrong Table Size:
+- Don’t Select The Wrong Table Size: